 Carrying amounts reported on the balance sheet for cash, cash equivalents, accounts receivable and accounts payable approximate fair value due to the short-term maturity of these instruments.
-Our outstanding debt at October 31, 2013 was variable rate debt that re-prices frequently, thereby limiting our exposure to significant change in interest rate risk.
-As a result, the fair value of our debt instruments approximates carrying value at October 31, 2013 and 2012.
+Our outstanding debt was variable rate debt that re-prices frequently, thereby limiting our exposure to significant change in interest rate risk.
+As a result, the fair value of our debt instruments approximates carrying value at October 31, 2014 and 2013 (Level 3 measurement).

-14. Stock-Based Compensation
+15. Stock-Based Compensation

-We have established and maintain an Omnibus Incentive Plan (2008 Plan) that provides for the granting of restricted stock awards, stock options, restricted stock units and other stock-based and cash-based awards.
+We have established and maintain an Omnibus Incentive Plan (2008 Plan) that provides for the granting of restricted stock awards, stock options, restricted stock units, performance share awards and other stock-based and cash-based awards.
 The 2008 Plan is administered by the Compensation and Management Development Committee of the Board of Directors.

 The aggregate number of shares of common stock originally authorized for grant under the 2008 Plan was 2,900,000.
-At our annual shareholder meeting held in February 2011, the shareholders approved an amendment which increased the aggregate number of shares available for grant under the 2008 Plan by an additional 2,400,000 shares.
+At our annual shareholder meeting held in February 2011, the shareholders approved an amendment which increased the aggregate number of shares available for grant under the 2008 Plan by 2,400,000 shares; and at our annual shareholder meeting held in February 2014, the shareholders approved an amendment which increased the aggregate number of shares available for grant under the 2008 Plan by 2,400,000 shares; and at our annual shareholder meeting held in February 2014, the shareholders approved an amendment which increased the aggregate number of shares available for grant under the 2008 Plan by an additional 2,350,000 shares.
 Any officer, key employee and/or non-employee director or any of our affiliates is eligible for awards under the 2008 Plan.
 Our initial grant of awards under the 2008 Plan was on April 23, 2008.
 Our practice is to grant stock options and restricted stock units to non-employee directors on the last business day of each fiscal year, with an additional grant of options to each director on the date of his or her first anniversary of service.
-Once we receive approval from the Board of Directors in December, we grant stock options, restricted stock awards and/or restricted stock units to employees.
+Once we receive approval from the Board of Directors in December, we grant stock options, restricted stock awards, restricted stock units and/or performance shares to employees.
 Occasionally, we may make additional grants to key employees at other times during the year.